-That question is easy to answer with the help of a small mirror.
+It's fairly easy to determine the condition of the toilet jets using a small mirror.
 Place the mirror under the rim and look at the jet holes.
 If you see dark orange or black spots then you have a bacteria problem.
-If what you see looks scaly and light in color mineral deposits are your problem.Continue to 2 of 3 below.
+If what you see looks scaly and light in color, then mineral deposits are your problem.
+You may, of course, have both problems.

 Cleaning Out Bacteria

-Let the solution work it’s magic for about five minutes then flush the toilet.
-Now comes the dirty... part--cleaning out the jet holes.
+4. Now comes the dirty part—cleaning out the jet holes.
 With a piece of wire, scrape out each jet hole, using the hand mirror to make sure you get them all.

 Cleaning Out Mineral Deposits

+Removing mineral deposits is similar to the method for cleaning out bacteria, with slight variations.
 Instead of a bleach mix, vinegar will be used.
-It seems that vinegar works better at breaking up deposits when it’s heated.
-It doesn’t have to be boiling hot; around 120 degrees Fahrenheit will do.
+Vinegar works better at breaking up deposits when it’s heated.
+It doesn’t have to be boiling hot—around 120 F will do.